shecodes-students/kitchen-sessions/README.md

 You both used the same user account (`pair`) on my computer and were able to run commands on my machine without me even noticing.

 > Even though both of you shared one user account on the same machine, you could work independantly from each other.
 Using `cd` for example did not affect the other user's working directory.
 That's because you both had your own shell.
 For each user that logs in, a new shell is started.
-You can even specify which shell (there's `bash`, `csh`, `zsh` etc.) you want.
-(We talk about that later)

 ## Sharing a terminal session with tmux